AdguardTeam/AGLint/docs/rules/no-unsupported-css-pseudo-class.md

 1:4 Unsupported CSS pseudo-class: contians
 ```

-and should offer the following suggestions:
+and the following suggestions should be offered:

 - Change pseudo-class to contains